Top 2 Practical Examples of Cash Book Entries

 Conclusion

-Cashbook is prepared like a ledger where the company’s cash transactions are recorded and entered according to date.
+Cashbook is prepared like a ledger where the company's cash transactions are recorded and entered according to date.
 It is a book containing the original entry and the final entry, which means that the cash book serves as the general ledger.
-In the case of a cash book, there is no requirement of balance transfer to the general ledger, which is required in the case of the cash account.
-Entries in cash book are posted then to the corresponding general ledger.
+In the case of a cash book, there is no requirement of a balance transfer to the general ledger, which is required in the case of the cash account.
+Entries in the cash book are posted then to the corresponding general ledger.

 Recommended Articles